base4nfdi/pid4nfdi/content/blog/linked-data/index.md

 ## **What We Are Presenting**

-The linked-data namespace currently provides:
+The linked data namespace currently provides:

 * Stable IRIs for published schema resources, including classes, properties, vocabulary schemes, and vocabulary terms
 * Machine-readable definitions of those resources as JSON-LD files
 * Controlled vocabularies published as machine-readable concept schemes and term resources
 * JSON-LD contexts that map short keys to full identifiers
-* A manifest that inventories the staged linked-data resources
+* A manifest that inventories the staged linked data resources
 * Bundled distribution files for easier reuse as a single integrated graph
 * Human-browsable index pages for exploring the namespace in a browser
 * Guidance and examples related to XML-shaped JSON and round-tripping

 In practical terms, this repository helps describe the meaning of DataCite metadata fields, not just their names.

-It gives a linked-data shape to concepts such as:
+It gives a linked data shape to concepts such as:

 * identifier
 * creators